rishabhrajkapoor/Arthropod-HGT-chimeras-2025/README.md

 ### split_fasta_run_diamond_round1.py
 Splits `mmseq_cluster_representatives.fasta` into 4 FASTAs and runs DIAMOND BLASTp on each in parallel by calling the helper script `scripts/run_diamond_round1_on_split_fastas.sh`.
 ### split_diamond_round1_outputs.sh
-Splits the BLAST output TSV by query accession and stores the results in `round1_diamond_split_outputs`.
+Splits the BLASTp output TSV by query accession and stores the results in `round1_diamond_split_outputs`.
 Calls the helper script `split_blast_table.sh.`
 ### run_diamond_on_missing_sequences.ipynb
 Runs DIAMOND on 11 HGT-chimeras from a previous pipeline run that were excluded from `mmseq_cluster_representatives.fasta`, along with any sequences in `mmseq_cluster_representatives.fasta` that failed to produce DIAMOND hits in the first run of `run_diamond_round1_on_split_fastas.sh`.
 Calls the helper scripts `split_blast_table.sh` and `run_diamond_round1_on_missing_fasta.sh`.
 ### interval_demarcation_round1.py
-Performs a modified version of the interval demarcation algorithm from https://doi.org/10.1371/journal.pcbi.1005889 on round 1 BLAST results.
-Assigns preliminary "Meta" or "HGT" annotations to intervals depending on the taxonomic distribution of BLAST hits.
+Performs a modified version of the interval demarcation algorithm from https://doi.org/10.1371/journal.pcbi.1005889 on round 1 BLASTp results.
+Assigns preliminary "Meta" or "HGT" annotations to intervals depending on the taxonomic distribution of BLASTp hits.
 ### split_intervals_round1.py
-Using the results of interval demarcation, identifies putative chimeras with ≥1 HGT AND ≥1 Meta interval.
+Using the results of interval demarcation, identifies putative HGT-chimeras with ≥1 HGT AND ≥1 Meta interval.
 Outputs `split_intervals.fasta` with each HGT-chimera interval ±10 amino acid residues as a separate sequence, with headers labeled as `genome accession;protein accession;annotation_(interval start,interval stop).` Also splits outputs into separated TSVs by query, stored in `round2_diamond_output_split`.
 ### run_diamond_round2.sh
-Runs round 2 DIAMOND BLAST with demarcated intervals (`split_intervals.fasta`) as queries against NR.
+Runs round 2 DIAMOND BLASTp with demarcated intervals (`split_intervals.fasta`) as queries against NR.
 ### run_diamond_round2_arthropod.sh
-Runs round 2 DIAMOND BLAST with demarcated intervals (`split_intervals.fasta`) as queries against custom database of arthropod proteins (`all_arthropod_concatenated_proteins`).
+Runs round 2 DIAMOND BLASTp with demarcated intervals (`split_intervals.fasta`) as queries against custom database of arthropod proteins (`all_arthropod_concatenated_proteins`).
 Also splits outputs into separated TSVs by query, stored in `round2_diamond_output_arthropod`.
 ### process_blast_round2.ipynb
 Processes round 2 DIAMOND BLAST hits vs NR to confirm "Meta" or "HGT" annotations of each interval.
-Subsequently, chimeras in which non-arthropod hits to adjacent series of "HGT" and "Meta" intervals are found are filtered out.
+Subsequently, HGT-chimeras in which non-arthropod hits to adjacent series of "HGT" and "Meta" intervals are found are filtered out.
 The remaining HGT-chimeras are output to a pickled dictionary and `.txt` file.
 ### blast_plot_combined_one_two.py
-Plots BLAST plots for round 1 and 2 BLAST searches, showing taxonomic origin, aligned region against query, and e-value for all non-arthropod hits.
+Plots BLASTp plots for round 1 and 2 BLAST searches, showing taxonomic origin, aligned region against query, and e-value for all non-arthropod hits.
 ### combine_blastplots_to_pdf.py
-Combines BLAST plots to make a PDF (only for 104 final representative primary chimeras).
+Combines BLASTp plots to make a PDF (only for 104 final representative primary chimeras).

 ## HMMER-based Inference
 ### build_hmms_from_round2blast.ipynb